 Latin American governments adopting AI are facing twin challenges: effectiveness and legitimacy.

-Based on four cases from Argentina/Uruguay, we identify four key areas: data creation, tool design, protocols, and l
+Based on four cases from Argentina/Uruguay, we identify four key areas: data creation, tool design, admin protocols,

 Avila, R., Ortiz Freuler, J., & Fagan, C. (2018).
 The invisible curation of content: Facebook’s News Feed and our information diets.
 Web Foundation.